 Tomahawks are iconic of the conflicts between Native American’s and settlers on the North American frontiers.
-But while it might be interesting to see these artefacts in museums and in movies there are also plenty of modern day uses of tomahawks and their history isn’t quite what you might expect.
+But while it might be interesting to see these artifacts in museums and in movies there is also plenty of modern-day uses of tomahawks and their history isn’t quite what you might expect.

 Choosing your Tomahawk

 You can read about the history of your tomahawk and what it can be used for at the bottom of this article.
 You can select from some of the very best on the market which will suit your needs best.
 These products come from a range of manufacturers all known for their quality tools and outdoor or tactical equipment, some follow a more traditional pattern and might be less attractive to someone looking for a tool for tactical or combat work but there will be something here for everyone.